 A hot pixel is a pixel that reads bright on longer exposures due to charge leakage, the longer the exposure and higher the gain the more visible the hot pixels.
 This is due to the fact that the natural variance in charge leakage between pixels is intensified by the increased amount of light or gain.
 Given a sufficiently long exposure time, you will see pixels respond noticeably brighter than others on any digital camera regardless of make or model.
 Sensor manufacturers provide a tolerance for each of their sensors as well as defining what intensity is considered a hot pixel.
 Generally, tolerances for CMOS sensors are higher than those for CCD sensors.
 All sensors shipped are verified to be within these tolerances.

-If you suspect that your camera has a hot pixel, please open a support ticket at http://pixelink.com/support/contact-support/.
+If you suspect that your camera has a hot pixel, please contact Pixelink support at [email protected].

 CMOS sensors almost always have some pixels that don’t have the full dynamic range that they should.
 Most of these pixels can be corrected with the flat field correction parameters, also implemented in the camera.
 However, the pixels that cannot be properly corrected with flat field correction are considered defective pixels.
 These dead or hot pixels, usually stuck dark or bright, are corrected with the defective pixel correction routine.
 This routine corrects the defective pixel with interpolated values based on neighboring pixels.